sahibzada-allahyar/YC-Killer/README.md

 ## Our Team

-Our team consists of the most brilliant and talented individuals in the world, including alumni from:
+Our team consists of the most brilliant quantitative researchers and AI engineers in the world, including alumni from:
-- Google
+- Google DeepMind
-- Anthropic
 - Harvard University
 - MIT
 - Stanford University
 - Cambridge University
+- Anthropic

 ## The Agents

-### 1. Agentic Accounting Firm
-An AI-powered accounting assistant that revolutionizes financial management through natural language processing and voice commands.
-Features include:
-- Natural language processing for accounting operations
-- Voice command support via OpenAI's voice agent
-- Integration with QuickBooks for automated accounting
-- Real-time transaction processing and categorization
-- Automated tax calculation and reporting
-- Multi-currency support

-### 2. Agentic Call Centre
-A complete AI call center solution that handles both inbound support and outbound sales with enterprise-grade features:
-- AI-powered conversations using GPT-4 or other LLMs
-- Real-time speech-to-text and text-to-speech conversion
-- Call recording and transcription
-- Admin dashboard for monitoring and analytics
-- RLHF system for continuous improvement
-- Auto-scaling infrastructure

-### 3. Deep Research Engine
+### 1. Agentic Deep Research
-An open-source alternative to OpenAI's Deep Research, providing comprehensive research capabilities:
+An open source version of OpenAI's Deep Research.
+Provides comprehensive research capabilities:
 - Recursive exploration with configurable breadth and depth
 - Parallel processing with intelligent rate limiting
 - AI-powered analysis and insight extraction